 The Castle Park Arts Centre in the old Castle Park house is reached via Fountains Lane and has 3 galleries great for exploring if you need to escape extremes of the weather of one kind or another, exhibitions which change regularly, so repeat visits can be interesting too!

-The walk through the park up Frodsham Hill offers a view out over the Mersey Estuary towards Liverpool, so if the little legs are still full of it there's a lovely way to finish them off right here.
+The walk through the park up Frodsham Hill offers a view out over the Mersey Estuary towards Liverpool city centre, so if the little legs are still full of it there's a lovely way to finish them off right here.